jMetal/TM-MSAligner/README.md

 # TM-MSAligner
 ## A Multi-Objective Multiple Sequence Alignment Tool for Transmembrane Proteins

-Impact of the Software TM-MSAligner
+Impact of the Software TM-MSAligner applied to BAlibase

 ## Requirements
 To use TM-MSAligner the following software packages are required: